AMERICAN GUINEA HOG ASSOCIATION – 2016

 7. Officer Duties.
 The officers of the board will consist of a President, Secretary and Treasurer, and a Vice-President if desired.
 Their duties are as follows:

 b.
 Vice President.
-In the absence of the President, the Vice President will perform all required duties of the President until such time as the President returns or a new President is elected
+In the absence of the President, the Vice-President will perform all required duties of the President.

-c.
+d.
 Treasurer.
 The Treasurer will make a report at each board meeting.
-The Treasurer will chair the finance committee, assist in the preparation of the budget, help develop fundraising plans, and make financial information available to board members and the public.
-In addition, the Treasurer will arrange annually for outside audits to be perfomed
+The treasurer will chair the finance committee, assist in the preparation of the budget, help develop fundraising plans, and make financial information available to board members and the public.
+The Treasurer will arrange for external audits to be performed when required.

 Any Officer of Corporation, including those not named here, in addition to the duties and powers conferred upon him or her by these Bylaws, will have additional duties and powers as may be prescribed from time to time by the Board of Directors.

 1. Authority.
 The Board of Directors may act by and through committees as may be specified in resolutions adopted by a simple majority of the Board of Directors.
 Each committee will have duties and responsibilities as are granted to it from time to time by the Board of Directors, and will at all times be subject to the control and direction of the Board of Directors.
 Committee members, other than the Committee Chair, need not be Directors or Officers of Corporation (i.e., they can be non-voting volunteers of Corporation).
 Examples of committees that may be formed by the Board are: